-Dementia is a term used to describe many different types of conditions and symptoms that effect the brain in different ways.
-Some examples of symptoms are: memory loss, disorientation, confusion, motor function, and some abilities to perform normal living activities.
-Dementia does not just effect the elderly, many young people are also impacted – this is call this Younger Onset Dementia.
-There are around 100 different types of Dementia, some common types include Alzheimer’s disease, Vascular Dementia, Lewy body disease, Frontotemporal dementia, Cruetzfeldt-Jacob disease and Korsakoff’s – Alcohol related Dementia.
+Dementia is a term used to describe many different types of conditions and symptoms that affect the brain in different ways.
+Some examples of symptoms are: memory loss, disorientation, confusion, decreased motor function, and reduced abilities to perform normal living activities.
+Dementia does not just affect the elderly, many young people are also impacted – this is called Younger Onset Dementia.
+There are around 100 different types of Dementia, some common types include Alzheimer’s disease, Vascular Dementia, Lewy body disease, Frontotemporal dementia, Cruetzfeldt-Jacob disease and Korsakoff’s – alcohol related Dementia.

 There are many misconceptions associated with a diagnosis of dementia, many suggesting a quick and hasty decline, drastic changes to a person behavior and personality, and a life ahead of suffering, however this is not always the case.
 There is much that can be implemented to retain wellbeing, and as much cognitive functioning for as long as possible.
 Continuing to participate and actively engage in life can be a key to retaining wellbeing.
 Although change will occur, life does not have to be over with a diagnosis of dementia.